 - Submission of paper does not guarantee its acceptance or publication in Journal of Agrometeorology.

 - It is mandatory for the Corresponding author to be member of the Association of Agrometeorologists.
+During the time of acceptance of paper all authors should be member.
+Authors who are already member, please mention membership number of authors during submission of paper.

 Preparation of manuscript